Sialitech/label-siali/docs/source/guide/manage_projects.md

 ### Add or remove members to a workspace

-From a specific workspace inside the Label Studio UI, do the following:
+From a specific workspace inside the Siali Label UI, do the following:
 1. Click **Manage Members**.
 2. Use the search functionality to locate the user that you want to add to the workspace.
 3. Select the checkbox next to their name and click the `>` arrow so that they appear in the list of users that **Belong to the Workspace**.